Surigao City: World War II

-Post War Reconstruction
+Post-war reconstruction

 Massive reconstruction followed the destruction brought by the war.
 The Surigao Provincial Capitol was completed in 1946 atop the hill overlooking the city.
 Other facilities were built including schools, athletic field and municipal jail.
 In 1948, the first election of municipal officials was held.
 In the same year, construction of the Surigao Provincial Hospital commenced.
 Six years later in 1954, construction of the first municipal building started and was completed in 1955.
-Economic activities continued to flourish with the launching of gold mining operations by Mindanao Mother Lode Mines in Mabuhay, 10 kilometers away from the city.
+Economic activities continued to flourish with the launching of gold mining operations by Mindanao Mother Lode Mines in Mabuhay, 10 kilometers from the city.
 Rapid economic growth and immigration lead to losing some of its fishing and agricultural barrios as they were converted into towns of Malimono (July 31, 1956), Anao-aon (San Francisco) (May 24, 1957) and Sison (September 15, 1959).
 During the same year, settlements including Capalayan, Libuac, Catadman, Mat-i, Lipata, Dakung Patag, Bunyasan, Cantapoy, Balite, and Bambanon were elevated into barrios, the forerunner of modern-day barangays.

 At that time, Surigao was classified as a 1st Class B municipality with an annual income of P160,000.00 and a population of nearly 50,000.
 It was primarily an agricultural town producing mainly copra and basic staples including rice, corn, bananas and rootcrops.
 Fishing was also a major source of livelihood.
 On September 18, 1960, pursuant to the Republic Act 2786 dated June 19, 1960, the province of Surigao was divided into Surigao del Norte and Surigao del Sur.
 The town of Surigao remained as a capital, this time for the province of Surigao del Norte.